yadavlalu5252/youtube-cln/README.md

 - RouterProvider will load body and outlet is inside body container
 - on body.jsx outlet is created
 - on <Outlet /> children will be loaded according to route

+# Higher order component

+- It is a function that takes the component and return a new component

+# Debouncing
+- Difference between 2 keystroke is very less then decline the API call

+- Debouncing with 200ms
+  - Difference between 2 keystroke <200ms then Decline the api call
+  - >200ms then make the api call